 - Miscellaneous and Used Clothing (sections 2, 3, 4, 5, 6, 22, 25, 26)

-When buying goods at Chatuchak, particularly ‘antiques’, it is wise to exercise a few precautions.
-Check your goods thoroughly to see whether there is any damage, as many vendors sell factory rejects.
-For ‘antiques’, don’t trust the vendor when he tells you it is genuine.
-It’s better to bring along an expert, unless you are happy with what you are paying for.
+When buying goods at Chatuchak, particularly ‘antiques’, it's wise to exercise a few precautions.
+Check your goods thoroughly to see whether there's any damage, as many vendors sell factory rejects.
+For ‘antiques’, don’t trust the vendor when he tells you it's genuine.
+It’s better to bring along an expert, unless you're happy with what you're paying for.

-So, the best advice is, if you are going for the first time, to pick a starting point then just follow your instincts, enjoy the experience and bring home your exciting new finds.
+So, the best advice is, if you're going for the first time, to pick a starting point then just follow your instincts, enjoy the experience and bring home your exciting new finds.

-Chances are you will end up spending at least half a day here so it is a good idea to prepare a few things to ensure that your shopping experience at Chatuchak is an enjoyable one.
+Chances are you will end up spending at least half a day at Chatuchak, so it's a good idea to prepare a few things to ensure that your shopping experience here is an enjoyable one.

 - Wear comfortable shoes, e.g. a pair of sneakers or sandals

-- Protect yourself against the sun, by wearing sunglasses, a hat and use sunscreen
+- Protect yourself from the sun, by wearing sunglasses, a hat and sunscreen

 - Bring a backpack for storing your new-found treasures.
 It is recommended that you wear your backpack on the front rather than on your back